Fuego Youth Leadership Program Application

 • Be a sophomore, junior or senior in high school, and between the ages of 15 and 18.

-• Have completed at least 3 youth classes or camps at The Crucible in two years prior to the start date of the program.
-Two of these must be in the area of focus.
+• Have participated in youth classes or camps at The Crucible in two years prior to the start date of the program.
 (Note: If you have not met the requirement, you can use your prerequisite classes to fulfill your requirement).
+If you have never attended classes here at The Crucible we absolutely still encourage you to apply, and have had many past leaders with no prior experience enter and thrive in the Fuego Leadership Program.

 • Able to make all of the required time commitments: